Home>Innovations>Memory Health Support>Is this Alzheimer’s or dementia?

 Benefits of early dementia diagnosis

 An early diagnosis lets you plan care, get appropriate treatment, and make informed decisions about legal, financial, and care matters.
-The Everett Clinic and Polyclinic have implemented a unique program that includes specialized training for primary care physicians and new team members to work with families struggling with dementia.
+That's why we've have implemented a unique program that includes specialized training for primary care physicians and new team members to work with families struggling with dementia.
 There’s no need to wait for a specialist appointment to get an accurate diagnosis, care plan, and the help of the specialized care team.

 If you’re concerned, schedule an appointment today.